DiegoCarrilho/nextcloud-docker/README.md

 ./generate-env.sh nextcloud.example.com
 ```

 5. Set up a DHCP reservation in your router, or a static LAN IP, so you get the same local IP every time.
+Setup nfs storage for nextcloud "config" and nextcloud_data "data".

 6. [Forward ports](https://portforward.com/router.htm) 80 and 443 through your router, to the machine running Docker.